sohailaesmat/sohailaesmat/README.md

 - 🏢 I'm a Embedded Software Engineer
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Computer Engineer student, I'm constantly learning and exploring new technologies to improve my skills.

 ### Connect with Me :